Ben Richards-Everton

-Benjamin Richards-Everton (born 17 October 1991) is an English professional footballer who plays as a central defender for Scunthorpe United on loan from Yeovil Town.
-Richards-Everton has previously played for English non-league clubs Romulus, Cradley Town, Hinckley United, Tamworth and Barnet, as well as Scottish sides Partick Thistle, Airdrieonians and Dunfermline Athletic, and English League clubs Accrington Stanley and Bradford City.
+Benjamin Richards-Everton (born 17 October 1991) is an English professional footballer who plays as a central defender for Gloucester City.

+Richards-Everton has previously played for English non-league clubs Romulus, Cradley Town, Hinckley United, Tamworth, Barnet, Yeovil Town and Scunthorpe United, as well as Scottish sides Partick Thistle, Airdrieonians and Dunfermline Athletic, and English League clubs Accrington Stanley and Bradford City.

 Club career

 Early career

 Born in Birmingham, West Midlands, Richards-Everton joined Hinckley United from Cradley Town, where he spent two seasons with The Knitters, spending time out on loan with Sutton Coldfield Town, Rushall Olympic and former club Romulus.

 Tamworth

 Being regarded as one of the best defenders in the league, he left Hinckley United in March 2013, to join Conference Premier side Tamworth.
 During December 2013, with continued good form, Richards-Everton attracted the attention of many higher English clubs.
 Tamworth were expected to sell the defender in January 2014 before his contract expired, but he stayed at the club until August 2014.
 Ben was tracked by a number of Football League and Premier League clubs, but on 22 August 2014, Richards-Everton signed for Partick Thistle, after impressing on a trial period earlier in the summer.
 He was immediately loaned to Scottish League One club Airdrieonians, making his debut on 23 August 2014, in a 3–0 defeat against Dunfermline Athletic.